-Fred Rogers of the long-running PBS children’s show Mister Rogers’ Neighborhood, a proponent of early learning, said: “Play is often talked about as if it were a relief from serious learning.
+Fred Rogers, of the long-running PBS children’s show Mister Rogers’ Neighborhood, and proponent of early learning, said: “Play is often talked about as if it were a relief from serious learning.
 But for children play IS serious learning.
 Play is really the work of childhood.”
-Rent the ToyChest will provide your (grand) children with many hands-on activities for enriched, PLAY-based, learning activities for your children.
+Play & Grow™ provides you with the resources and products you need to create hands-on activities for enriched, PLAY-based, learning activities for your children.